 Where to Stay in Cartagena, Colombia: Best Areas & Hotels

-Where to stay in Cartagena, or Cartagena de Indias as it is also known, depends on your interests and the type of trip you're planning, but most visitors will want to find a hotel in Cartagena's old walled city, the nearby neighborhood of Getsemani, or along the beach at Bocagrande, just a few kilometers from the old city.
+Where to stay in Cartagena, or Cartagena de Indias as it is also known, depends on your interests and the type of trip you're planning, but the best places to stay are Cartagena's old walled city; the nearby neighborhood of Getsemani; or along the beach at Bocagrande, just a few kilometers from the old city.

 If you are really interested in a beach vacation, you might also want to consider staying in the Islas del Rosario, the islands around Cartagena, where you can find beautiful soft-sand beaches, including the famous Playa Blanca, and some outstanding beach resorts.
 This archipelago is popular with everyone, from couples and families to solo travelers, and luxury travelers to backpackers.

 On This Page:

 - The Walled City: Ambience, Sightseeing & Dining